-And it was further moved that the Closed Session be cont used to Monday, October 11, 2021 at 7:00 PM in accordance with Virginia Cod, Section 2.2-3711.A.(1), and the Town of Vienna's Continuity of Government ordinance, for dussion or consideration of personnel matters; specifically the interviewing individuals for consideration of appointment or reappointment to Town Boards or Commissions.
+And it was further moved that the Closed Session be continued to Monday, October 11, 2021 at 7:00 PM in accordance with Virginia Code, Section 2.2-3711.A.(1), and the Town of Vienna's Continuity of Government ordinance, for discussion or consideration of personnel matters; specifically, the interviewing of individuals for consideration of appointment or reappointment to Town Boards or Commissions.

 Motion, Council Member Somers.
-Second, Coun Member Springsteen.
+Second, Council Member Springsteen.
 Motion carried unanimously.

-It was further moved to reappoint b b Leg. . the Town Business Liaison Committee for a two-year term.
-Said term shall e retroactively effective from August 23, 2021-August 23
+It was further moved to reappoint Bob Leggett to the Town Business Liaison Committee for a two-year term.
+Said term shall be retroactively effective from August 23, 2021-August 23, 2023.

-It was moved to reproduct the Chesel at the Board of Architectural Review for a two-year term.
-Said model of retroactively effective from July 31, 2021-July 23, 2023.
+It was moved to reappoint Mike Cheselka to the Board of Architectural Review for a two-year term.
+Said term shall be retroactively effective from July 31, 2021-July 23, 2023.

-I s moved to rea, point Teresa Bauchman to the Windover Heights Board of Revise for a two year term.
-Said term shall be retroactively effective from Septeme 15, 202 - September 15, 2023.
+It was moved to reappoint Teresa Bauchman to the Windover Heights Board of Review for a two-year term.
+Said term shall be retroactively effective from September 15, 2021- September 15, 2023.